jmartinkova/guide/docs/about/introduction/knowledge-model.rst

 Integration
 -----------

 Integrations define a connection to an external service or resource where we can get the answers from.
 They are used with :ref:`integration questions<integration-question>`.
 For each integration we configure some basic information, such as **ID**, **Name**, or **Logo URL**.
 Other configuration varies based on the integration type.
+More information about how to configure integration is available under the :ref:`integration development<integrations>`.

 API Integration
 ^^^^^^^^^^^^^^^